-Anyone wishing for prayer after the 10.30 am service on a Sunday can go to the Minister's Room.
-Two people will be available to pray for and alongside that person, bringing all their needs to God.
-On occasions we weep with those who weep, for needs sometimes too deep to express, but still God sees and hears our cries to Him and He comes to help and heal.
+Anyone in need of prayer after the Sunday morning 10.30 am service, can look for a member of the prayer ministry team.
+They can be identified by the orange badges they wear and they will be available to pray for and alongside that person, bringing all their needs to God.
+We know that, whatever their needs, God sees and hears our cries to Him and He comes to help and heal.

 Please be assured that every request is treated with confidentiality and sensitivity.

 Every Wednesday morning at 7.30 am, a group of us meets at FBC to pray for the needs of our church, our country and the world.
 Everyone is very welcome to join us.

 Every day a prayer email is sent out to members of the Church, enabling them to pray on a regular basis for the families on the Church database and for people in the streets surrounding the Church building.

 If you would like to receive a copy of this email or a hard copy that covers the entire month, please contact us.